Abortion in Argentina

-Elective Abortion in Argentina is legal in the first 14 weeks of gestation.
-The abortion law was liberalized after the Voluntary Interruption of Pregnancy Bill (Argentina) was passed by the National Congress in December 2020.
-According to the law, any woman can request the procedure at any public or private health facility.
+Abortion in Argentina is legal as an elective medical procedure during the first 14 weeks from conception.
+The abortion law was liberalized when the Voluntary Interruption of Pregnancy Bill was passed by the National Congress in December 2020.
+According to the law, woman in Argentina can request the procedure at any public or private health facility.
 Doctors are legally bound to either perform it or, if they are conscientious objectors, refer the patient to another physician or health facility.

-Only four other Latin or South American countries have legalised abortion on request: Cuba in 1965, Guyana in 1995, Uruguay in 2012 and Colombia in 2022.
-According to polling in 2021, around 44% of Argentinians support the legalization of abortion on request; other polls showed 50–60% of Argentinians opposed the bill.
+Only three other Latin or South American countries legalized abortion on request nationwide before Argentina did: Cuba in 1965, Guyana in 1995, and Uruguay in 2012.
+According to polling in 2020, around 44% of Argentines support the legalization of abortion on request; other polls showed 50–60% of Argentines opposed the bill.

-The voluntary termination of pregnancy (IVE, by its Spanish acronym) has been demanded by the feminist movement since the 1970s.
-In 2005, the National Campaign for Legal, Safe, and Free Abortion, an organisation that leads the cause for abortion legalisation in Argentina, was founded.
-Since 2007, the Campaign has annually submitted an abortion legalisation bill to the National Congress, but it was added to the legislative agenda for the first time in 2018, when then President Mauricio Macri sponsored the debate.
+The Voluntary Termination of Pregnancy (IVE, by its Spanish acronym) has been demanded by the feminist movement since the 1970s.
+Although from 1973 to 1991 maternal deaths decreased, spontaneous and induced abortions rose from 300,000 to 385,931.
+The spontaneous and induced abortions increased again to 500,000 in 2005.
+In 2005, the National Campaign for Legal, Safe, and Free Abortion, an organization that leads the cause for abortion legalization in Argentina, was founded.
+Since 2007, the Campaign has annually submitted an abortion legalization bill to the National Congress, but it was added to the legislative agenda for the first time in 2018, when then President Mauricio Macri sponsored the debate.
 The bill was passed by the Chamber of Deputies, but rejected by the Senate.
-In 2020, newly elected President Alberto Fernandez fulfilled his campaign promise and sent a new, government-sponsored bill (slightly different to the one written by the Campaign) for legalising abortion on request up to the 14th week of pregnancy.
+In 2020, newly elected President Alberto Fernandez fulfilled his campaign promise and sent a new, government-sponsored bill (slightly different to the one written by the Campaign) for legalizing abortion on request up to the 14th week of pregnancy.
 It was passed again by the Chamber of Deputies, and this time, by the Senate, in December 2020.

-Prior to 2020, a 1921 law regulated access to and penalties for abortions.
+Prior to 2021, a 1921 law regulated access to and penalties for abortions.
 Any woman that intentionally caused her own abortion or consented to another person performing one on her, was faced with one to four years of prison.
 In addition, any participant in the procedure could face up to fifteen years of prison, depending on the consent given by the woman, her eventual death, and the intent of the participant.
 The same penalty applied to doctors, surgeons, midwives, and pharmacists that induced or cooperated in the induction of an abortion, with the addition of a special license withdrawal for two times the length of their sentence.
 However, abortion could be performed legally by a certified doctor if: